-The transducer is raised and lowered by this electric motor, which has a lifting capacity of 1000 Kip.
+The transducer is raised and lowered by this electric motor.

 A crank handle is provided, which can be attached to one end of the motor shaft, to enable you to raise or lower the transducer manually in the event of a power failure or for maintenance purposes.